Ivins, Utah: Arts and culture

-Kayenta Art Village, located in the Kayenta Desert Community, features art galleries, a theater, and the Desert Rose Labyrinth made from small stones.
+Kayenta Art Village, located in the Kayenta Desert Community, features art galleries, a theater, and a Desert Rose Labyrinth made from small stones.

 The Tuacahn Center for the Arts in Ivins is the largest professional outdoor theater in Utah, employing between 100 and 250 people.
 It features a 1,920-seat outdoor amphitheater, and an indoor theater.

 Fire Lake Park at Ivins Reservoir opened in 2018, and features a beach and swim area.

 Resorts in Ivins include Red Mountain Resort, Movara Resort, Sentierre Resort, and Black Desert Resort.
 The PGA Tour's Bank of Utah Championship has been held at the Black Desert Resort since 2024.

 Education

 Public education is administered by the Washington County School District.
 Red Mountain Elementary School is located in Ivins.

 Rocky Vista University College of Osteopathic Medicine is located in Ivins.